A log resolution for the theta divisor of a hyperelliptic curve: Bertram's blowup construction

-In the rest of this section, we discuss how one can replace the conditions (2) and (3) in Lemma \ref{lemma: injective map imply normal crossing} by certain conditions on exceptional divisors and their complements, in the presence of transversality condition from $\{f_{i,j}\}$ being NCD chains, see Lemma \ref{lemma: injective map imply smooth chain and normal crossing}.
-These conditions are embedded in the proof of \cite[Proposition 2.2]{Bertram92}.
-By extracting them, we hope it will make our proof of Theorem \ref{theorem: log resolution of hyperelliptic theta divisors} more transparent.
+In the rest of this section, we discuss how one can replace the conditions (2) and (3) in Lemma \ref{lemma: injective map imply normal crossing} by certain conditions on exceptional divisors and their complements, in the presence of condition (1); more precisely the transversality condition from $\{f_{i,j}\}$ being NCD chains.
+By extracting these conditions from the proof of \cite[Proposition 2.2]{Bertram92}, we hope it will make our proof of Theorem \ref{theorem: log resolution of hyperelliptic theta divisors} more transparent.